Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How to get to the Louvre Museum by Bus

-Paris City Bus Line 82| ©Les Chatfield
+Urban Bus Line 82 in Paris| ©Les Chatfield

-Paris City Bus Line 82| ©Les Chatfield
+Urban Bus Line 82 in Paris| ©Les Chatfield

-The most important stations are the Place du Carrousel, which is just 100 metres from the entrance to the Pyramid, and the Palais Royal Musée du Louvre, just 200 metres from the Pyramid.
+The most important stations are Place du Carrousel, which is just 100 metres from the entrance to the Pyramid, and Palais Royal Musée du Louvre, just 200 metres from the Pyramid.
 So pay close attention to the names of the stops.

 Buy tickets for the Louvre Museum